LeakCheck/leakcheck-api/README.md

 Public API can be used without IP linking.

-Package automatically creates "PyLCAPI.json" file in the working directory on the first startup.
+Package automatically creates ".pylcapi" file in the home directory on the first startup.
 Then, API key and/or proxy settings can be loaded from there.

 ## Using as a CLI: